kadena-io/pact-lang-api/README.md

 ```
 const commandObj = {
-  command: 'pactDefinition.method',  // name of method from your Pact definitions
+  command: '(pactDefinition.method "arg1" "arg2")',  // name of method and arguments from your Pact definitions
-  data: {}, // any data to send to the Pact command
+  envData: {}, // any envData to send with the Pact command
   host: 'https://0.0.0.0/',  // URL of the Pact server to send the command to; optional if Pact.host is set
   keyPairs: [keyPairA, keyPairB]  // Array of keyPairs to send with the command; optional if Pact.keyPairs is set
 };